PaulMarisOUMary/OBDII/docs/source/connection.rst

     .. tab-item:: Linux
         :sync: linux

         #.
-Turn on the WiFi adapter and connect to its WiFi network.
+Connect to the adapter's WiFi network or plug in via Ethernet.

         #.
+Determine the adapter's IP address and port.

             Common default IP address and port combinations:

             .. table::
                 :widths: 33 33 33
                 :align: left